realworldocaml/book/en/08-imperative-programming.md

 let (:=) r x = r.contents <- x
 ```

-### External resources
+### Foreign functions

-Another source of imperative operations in OCaml is data structures
+Another source of imperative operations in OCaml is resources that
-and other resources that come from outside of the language proper.
-These operations could be things that are implemented by the operating
-system like the `Time.now` call that lets you read the system clock,
-to features provided by a C library like the Gnu Scientific Library.
+come from interfacing with some external library through OCaml's
+foreign function interface (FFI).
+The FFI opens OCaml up to any
+imperative construct that is exported by a system call, a C library,
+or any other external resource that you connect to.
+Many of these
+come built in, like access to the `write` system call, or to the
+`clock`; while others come from user libraries, like LAPACK bindings.

-More generally, whenever you wrap a library from another language for
+More generally, when you wrap a library for use in OCaml, you'll often
-use in OCaml, you're often introducing new imperative operations to
+find yourself introducing new imperative operations to the language.
-the language.

 ## `for` and `while` loops

-When programming in a pure style, iteration is at the lowest-level
-implemented by recursive functions.
-These recursive functions are
-then used to build various kinds of iteration functions, like
-`List.map`.
-Most of the time, you'll end up using such iteration
-functions rather than writing direct recursive iteration functions.

-You can take the same basic approach when writing imperative code;
-indeed, the function `List.iter` is really only useful for imperative
-programming, and is itself built on top of recursive functions.
-And
-you can build recursive functions for iterating over an array much as
+OCaml provides support for traditional imperative looping constructs,
+in particular, `for` and `while` loops, even though neither of them is
-you can do that for iterating over a list.
+strictly necessary.
+Anything you can do with such a loop you can also

-While recursive functions are one way (and often a good way) of
-iterating over imperative data structures, there is still room for the
+do with a recursive function, and you can also write higher-order
+functions like `Array.iter` that cover much of the same ground.

-traditional `for` and `while` loops found in traditional imperative
+Nonetheless, explicit `for` and `while` loops are both more idiomatic
-programming languages, and OCaml supports both of them.
+for imperative programming and often more concise.

 The `for` loop is the simpler of the two.
 Indeed, we've already seen
-the `for` loop in action --- the `iter` function in `Dictionary` is built
+the `for` loop in action --- the `iter` function in `Dictionary` is
-using it.
-Here's a simple example of `for` in action.
+built using it.
+Here's a simple example of `for`.

 ```ocaml
 # for i = 0 to 3 do Printf.printf "i = %d\n" i done;;